-The building on Gottlieb-Keim-Straße 62 offers offices on three floors and an associated technical center.
-The technical center comprises 15 laboratories and halls with surfaces from 30 m2 to 200 m2 on a total area of 2000 m2.
+The building on Gottlieb-Keim-Straße 62 offers offices on three floors and an associated technical centre.
+The technical centre comprises 15 laboratories and halls with surfaces from 30 m2 to 200 m2 on a total area of 2000 m2.
 The room height varies between 4 and 7 meters.
-All rooms in the technical center are equipped with modern and high-quality laboratory equipment with a central supply of gas and compressed air.
+All rooms in the technical centre are equipped with modern and high-quality laboratory equipment with a central supply of gas and compressed air.

-In 2019, a fiber pilot plant was completed directly adjacent to the main HTL building in Bayreuth.
-The plant will scale up the ceramic reinfocing fibers developed at the Würzburg site to an annual capacity in the tons scale.
-With the new building, the technical center area of the HTL could be extended by approx. 1200 m2.
+In 2019, a fibre pilot plant was completed directly adjacent to the main HTL building in Bayreuth.
+The plant will scale up the ceramic reinforcing fibres developed at the Würzburg site to an annual capacity in the tons scale.
+With the new building, the technical centre area of the HTL could be extended by approx. 1200 m2.